How to Write a UCAS Personal Statement

 Work on your draft weeks before the application deadline, seek feedback from others, and amend your personal statement to your liking before you hit the submit button.

 The point of the personal statement is that it shows your reviewer who you really are.
 So be sure to display personal flair, academic merits, and any extracurricular activities that you have been involved in.
 If you have work or volunteer experience, a large portion of your personal statement should be about this.
 Discuss your experiences in relation to your future as a student or a professional.
+Don’t miss the UCAS official guide which gives extra pointers about which topics to include in your personal statement!

 It’s important, at any point in writing your essay, to check if you have used hedging statements.
 Hedging refers to making a statement that is cautious – for example, “I may be a good candidate for this course due to…” is hedging for a statement that should look like this example, “I am a good candidate for this course because…”.
 There is simply no room in your UCAS statement to sound unsure and cautious.
 The point of this essay is to show reviewers that you are right for the course.
 If you sound unsure, they would feel unsure too.